EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Introduction

-Our contributions are as follows: \begin{enumerate} \item We demonstrate that emulation of RCMs from GCM data in a multivariate and generative setup is feasible, both capturing the variability of RCM targets as well as multivariate dependencies by jointly emulating temperature (\textit{tas}), precipitation (\textit{pr}), solar radiation (\textit{rsds}), and surface wind (\textit{sfcWind}). \item We propose new methods for RCM emulation: \textit{EnScale} and \textit{EnScale-t}, which combine the idea of downscaling via coarse correction with a novel generative model architecture and loss.
-They achieve great performance, while at the same time being computationally lightweight. \item \textit{EnScale} is our version that downscales each day independently of previous days, whereas \textit{EnScale-t} conditions on the previous day and allows for generating temporally consistent time series. \item We establish a comprehensive evaluation framework with metrics for overall performance, spatial and temporal structure, behavior in the extremes, and variable dependencies.
+Our contributions are as follows: \begin{enumerate} \item We demonstrate that fully data-driven emulation of RCMs from GCM data in a multivariate and generative setup is feasible, both capturing the variability of RCM targets as well as multivariate dependencies by jointly emulating temperature (\textit{tas}), precipitation (\textit{pr}), solar radiation (\textit{rsds}), and surface wind (\textit{sfcWind}). \item We propose new methods for RCM emulation: \textit{EnScale} and \textit{EnScale-t}, which combine the idea of downscaling via coarse correction with a novel generative model architecture, optimized for using the energy score as a loss function.
+This loss allows accurate representation of the target distribution, while at the same time yielding computationally lightweight models. \item \textit{EnScale} is our version that downscales each day independently of previous days, whereas \textit{EnScale-t} conditions on the previous day and allows for generating temporally consistent time series. \item We establish a comprehensive evaluation framework with metrics for overall performance, spatial and temporal structure, behavior in the extremes, variable dependencies and climate change signal.
 For comparison, we propose a set of benchmarks, including physically motivated approaches and state-of-the-art generative models. \end{enumerate}